scrapy/scrapy/docs/topics/extensions.rst

 will be sent to all recipients specified in the :setting:`STATSMAILER_RCPTS` setting.

-Emails can be sent using the MailSender class

-.. module:: scrapy.mail
-   :synopsis: MailSender class

-.. class:: MailSender

-To see a full list of parameters, including examples on how to instantiate MailSender and using mail settings, see :ref:`topics-email`
+Emails can be sent using the :class:`~scrapy.mail.MailSender` class.
+To see a full list of parameters, including examples on how to instantiate :class:`~scrapy.mail.MailSender` and use mail settings, see :ref:`topics-email`.

 .. module:: scrapy.extensions.debug
    :synopsis: Extensions for debugging Scrapy